 Older dogs tend to slow down a bit and spend more time lounging around.
 They'll only need about 1,300 calories every day.

-5 of the Best Dry Dog Foods for Dobermans
+Best Dry Dog Food for Dobermans - Top 5

-1. Merrick Grain-Free Real Buffalo + Sweet Potato Recipe Dry Dog Food
+1. Merrick Grain-Free Real Bison, Beef + Sweet Potato Recipe Dry Dog Food

-Deboned buffalo is the main protein source.
+Deboned real bison and beef is the main protein source.
 It makes up approximately 38% of the recipe.
 The food also contains many advantageous nutrients through its inclusion of ingredients like alfalfa and blueberries.

 A healthy dose of omega fatty acids are also thrown into the mix.
 To support your dog's joint health as he or she ages, glucosamine and chondroitin are added as well.